aarron-lee/legion-go-tricks/README.md

 # Which Linux Distro should I Install?

-If you want a SteamOS experience, there are 3 distros I would recommend
+If you want a SteamOS experience, there are a few distros I would recommend

 1. Bazzite Deck Edition
 2. Official SteamOS